abderrahimokhnache/Countdown-Timer/Readme.md

 **a Gui countdown via tkinter**

-**This is an unfinished project that's why i left come code that i have tried commented**
+**This is an unfinished project , that why i left some code that i have tried commented**